MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_addport_in.md

 ms.assetid: c9cdc0fc-e292-4142-a070-50a25a2a5673
 ms.author: windowsdriverdev
 ms.date: 1/10/2018
-ms.keywords: hbapiwmi/PAddPort_IN, PAddPort_IN structure pointer [Storage Devices], storage.addport_in, hbapiwmi/AddPort_IN, structs-Fibre_0f7b349b-048b-444c-b8ac-bdf63b00f998.xml, AddPort_IN structure [Storage Devices], PAddPort_IN, AddPort_IN, *PAddPort_IN, _AddPort_IN
+ms.keywords: storage.addport_in, hbapiwmi/AddPort_IN, _AddPort_IN, *PAddPort_IN, PAddPort_IN structure pointer [Storage Devices], AddPort_IN structure [Storage Devices], hbapiwmi/PAddPort_IN, structs-Fibre_0f7b349b-048b-444c-b8ac-bdf63b00f998.xml, AddPort_IN, PAddPort_IN
 ms.prod: windows-hardware
 ms.technology: windows-devices
 ms.topic: struct